 Ahmed hacked off wood from a fallen tree for a long time.
 He always lights a fire for tea.
 Like all northern Africans, tea is an art form.
 As they use leaves, there is a long, elaborate decanting process pouring the tea in long streams between two pots to catch the leaf debris in the foam which is discarded.
 They always use a lot of sugar, more mixing and it is too sweet.

-We drove a long ways down the winding valley and saw at least 21 other SUVs and Hilux’s here.
+We drove a long way down the winding valley and saw at least 21 other SUVs and Hilux’s here.
 Nobody stopped so I have no idea who the tourists were.

 EC slept in a tent and missed the wonderful skies full of stars in this dark-sky place.
-I saw at least 10 meteorites in a ten minute period.
+I saw at least 10 meteorites in ten minutes.

-The earliest pieces of rock art are engraved images reflecting a past vibrant fertile environment teeming with life and includes elephant, rhinoceros, hippopotamus and fish as well as numerous predators, giraffe, and plains animals such as antelope and gazelle.
+The earliest pieces of rock art are engraved images reflecting a past vibrant fertile environment teeming with life and include elephants, rhinoceroses, hippopotami and fish as well as numerous predators, giraffes, and plains animals such as antelope and gazelle.
 When human figures are depicted in this period they are very small in stature and hold throwing sticks or axes.
-More than simply hunting scenes, they are likely to reflect people’s own place within their environment and their relationship with it.
+More than simply hunting scenes, they are likely to reflect people’s place within their environment and their relationship with it.

 The area is especially famous for its Round Head paintings.
 Thought to be up to 9,000 years old, they are depictions of figures with round, featureless heads and formless bodies, often appearing to be ‘floating’.
 The majority of animal depictions are mouflon (wild mountain sheep) and antelope, but they are represented only in static positions and not as part of a hunting scene.